 We'll cover these questions and more in our step-by-step guide below.

 You don’t need all these brushes.
-We recommend that you buy the following synthetic brushes to get started Round 1, Round 6, Filbert 8 and Flat 12.
-This 5-brush set is commonly used in many painting classes and is also the one we include this in our Starter Box experience.
+We recommend that you buy the following synthetic brushes to get started - Round 1, Round 6, Filbert 8 and Flat 12.
+This 5-brush set is commonly used in many painting classes and is also included in our Studio Kit and Essentials Kit.

 To learn more about brushes and how to take care of them - check out our post on brush care.

-As we mentioned earlier acrylic painting is very easy to work with - which makes it great for beginners.
+As we mentioned earlier, acrylic painting is very easy to work with - which makes it great for beginners.
 For colors, start with basic tubes of red, blue, yellow, black and white.
-Keep in mind you can mix these colors together to create any additional hues/colors you need.
+Keep in mind you can mix colors together to create any additional hues/colors you need.

-A touch of white or a lighter version of the color you are using will add a differentiated hue to the color.
+2) A touch of white or a lighter version of the color you are using will add a differentiated hue to the color.
 Adding the color white to any color will help with hue and opacity as well.

 Dabbing is similar to taking a web sponge and putting it onto a canvas.
 It is a commonly used technique that creates a unique texture.
 We used the splatter technique to create the backdrop for our Lovebirds At Dusk painting